Common envelope evolution of eccentric binaries: Results

 While simulation 106-0, 106P2-106P7 began with the orbit at the apocenter, simulations 106P9 and 106P95, that have a large part of low interaction between the companion and the gas, were initialized at separations of $4R_{1,RL}$ and $2.5R_{1,RL}$ of the orbits (see Subsec. \ref{initializationInRL}), with larger softening lengths for the point mass particles.
 The verification of these extreme eccentric orbits were done as described in Subsec. \ref{lowInteractionTests}, and is presented for 106P96 in Fig. \ref{fig:095test}.

 Along the spiral-in, the tidal and dynamical friction effect lead to angular momentum transfer from the binary to the gaseous envelope (Fig. \ref{fig:106p-innermass-angular-energy}, upper panel).
 As a consequence, even when the separation between the two cores increases (after a pericenter passage), the mass located around the core up to the distance of the companion keeps decreasing, while extracting angular momentum and energy from the binary (see Fig. \ref{fig:106p-innermass-angular-energy}).
 When both the angular momentum of the envelope and its potential energy become larger than the one of the two cores, the system begins to synchronize, and when the inner mass does not change anymore, the dynamical friction goes to zero, the mass unbinding effectively terminates (during the simulation time).
-The ejection of the material from the inner regions and the effective termination of the orbital dissipation lead to the stabilization of the orbit at a fixed sma and orbital eccentricity.
+The ejection of the material from the inner regions and the effective termination of the orbital dissipation lead to the stabilization of the orbit at a fixed SMA and orbital eccentricity.
 Density snapshots of simulation 1R06P95 are shown in Fig. \ref{fig:snapshots}, where one can now identify the episodic mass ejections during pericenter passages.

-As expected from the calculation done by \citep{soker-eccentricitylossinagb}, systems with larger eccentricities show larger amount of unbound mass.
+Due to the higher initial values of the energy and angular momentum, systems with larger eccentricities show larger amount of unbound mass, and as expected from the calculation done by \citet{soker-eccentricitylossinagb}, retain larger eccentricities by the end of the spiral in, despite the strong tidal circularization.
 Fig. \ref{fig:106p-massloss-eccentricity} shows both final eccentricities and mass loss percentage versus the initial eccentricities, even-though the calculation of mass loss is not accurate (see discussion in Subsec. \ref{massloss}), we can identify a strong correlation between these values and the initial eccentricities.
-We note that the envelope continues to unbind after the termination of the fast inspiral, but we was not calculated due to higher resolution required for longer simulations.
+We note that the envelope continues to unbind after the termination of the fast inspiral, but this further mass loss was not calculated due to higher resolution required for longer simulations.
 In addition, simulation 1R06P95 had a slightly more massive and bigger core, as well as a resulting different smoothing length profile, which can affect the amount of ejected mass.